amdonatusprince/spacetar-on-opBNB/README.md

 Join us in this transformative journey as we empower mental well-being, one connection and story at a time.
 Your voice matters, and Spacetar is here to amplify it.

 ## Useful Resources
-- Link to Deployed Website: https://spacetar-on-base.vercel.app
+- Link to Deployed Website: https://spacetar-on-opbnb.vercel.app
 - Contract Address (0x4838854e5150e4345fb4ae837e9fcca40d51f3fe)
-- Link to Verified Contract Address on Base Goerli Testnet: https://goerli.basescan.org/address/0x4838854e5150e4345fb4ae837e9fcca40d51f3fe#code
+- Link to Verified Contract Address on opBNB Testnet: https://opbnbscan.com/address/0x4838854e5150E4345Fb4Ae837E9FcCa40D51F3Fe?p=1&tab=Contract
 - Link to Spacetar DEMO Video: https://youtu.be/XgdbL20QwNg